At a glance

 Today, the emergence of robots is bringing significant health and safety benefits to a variety of workplaces, but also new challenges.

 Robots are most commonly used in manufacturing, but are increasingly being introduced to a wide variety of industry sectors, from healthcare to retail.

 Zurich, over the last couple of years, have introduced the use of a robot during the claims process.
 Zara, the automated chatbot, has helped personal lines and commercial customers and brokers report over 3,000 claims since its launch in 2018, and is just another example of how businesses are becoming more automated.

 Robots can carry out tasks that are dangerous for humans to perform, such as lifting or moving heavy objects, or working with hazardous substances.
 There is also a new generation of wearable robotics devices that can reduce the risk of injury, or aid the rehabilitation of workers who have been injured.

-However, as a number of well-publicised incidents have demonstrated – including the death of a worker at a VW plant in Germany and a similar incident at a factory in India – wherever robots are capable of interacting with humans, there are risks that need to be mitigated.
+However, as a number of well publicised incidents have demonstrated, including the death of a man undergoing surgery at the hands of a robot, wherever robots are capable of interacting with humans there are risks that need to be mitigated.

 What are the risks of a robot workforce?

 Factories now routinely use cages and guards to avoid unwanted interaction between humans and fixed robots, however as the Health and Safety Executive (HSE) has observed, new collaborative robots are being developed that are designed to be used in the same workspace as humans.